 5. Bank of America Cash Rewards for Business

-You can earn $200 cash back with the Bank of America Cash Rewards for Business card after spending $500 in purchases within 60 days of opening your account.
+You can earn $200 cash back with the Bank of America Business Cash Rewards Mastercard after spending $500 in purchases within 60 days of opening your account.

 With this card, you’ll also get: